Assistant Attorney General - Government Representation - General Law - Chicago

 Division: Government Representation

 Bureau: General Law - Chicago

 The General Law Bureau represents the interests of the State of Illinois and its people in civil trial litigation.
 The Bureau functions as a defense law firm for the State of Illinois, its officers, agencies and employees.
-Examples of the areas of law include personal injury, property damage, injunction cases, administrative hearings and reviews, declaratory judgment actions, federal and state civil rights cases, class actions, bankruptcy and employment discrimination matters, contract law, construction law, tort law, securities regulations, labor law, prisonersí rights, election law, license revocations, banking and constitutional law.
+Examples of the areas of law include personal injury, property damage, injunction cases, administrative hearings and reviews, declaratory judgment actions, federal and state civil rights cases, class actions, employment discrimination matters, contract law, construction law, tort law, securities regulations, labor law, prisonersí rights, election law, license revocations, banking and constitutional law.
 In addition to its defense functions, the Bureau routinely prosecutes certain types of proceedings such as actions to enforce labor laws and actions to enforce licensing laws.

 To ensure full consideration, please send resume and cover letter to:

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.